Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ## The Events Page

-1. The Events Section features cards with recent performances the choir is participating in.
+1. The Events section features cards with the most recent performances the choir has participated in.
 Each card displays a photo of the venue, the date and time, a link to google maps showing the exact location of the venue and a paragraph about the performance and ticket sales.
 This section is valuable to the user as it will be updated with the most recent performance dates so they can save the date, map their location and reserve their tickets.
 2. The Call To Action card is again featured here to encourage users to get in touch.
-3. The News section features articles written by the conductor himself or by his helper to keep the user updated with the most recent news.
-This is a quick and easy way for the user to read through the most important news if they are not on facebook.
+3. The News section features articles written by the conductor himself, or by his helper, to keep the user updated with the most recent news.
+This is a quick and easy way for the user to read through the most important news if they are not on Facebook.

 ### Mobile Screenshot